Emergency Lighting Certificate cost from £99!

 Emergency light testing Schedule:

-- Monthly Emergency Light test: Switch test switch of to ensure emergency lights come on.
+- Switch test switch off to ensure this emergency light test will ensure all the lights come on come on.

 Types of emergency lights: